zer0cache/matic-docs/docs/develop/wallets/matic-web-wallet/web-wallet-v2-guide.md

 <img src={useBaseUrl("img/wallet/Wallet-11.png")} width="50%" height="50%" />

-##  Withdrawing Funds from Matic Back to Ethereum on PoS Bridge
+##  Withdrawing Funds from Polygon Back to Ethereum on PoS Bridge

-Withdrawing funds from Matic back to the Ethereum mainnet via,
+Withdrawing funds from Polygon back to the Ethereum mainnet via,

 PoS Bridge is a simple 2-step process.For the funds to be available back on Ethereum it will take ~3 hours.

-To withdraw funds, click on the ‘Withdraw’ link from any of the PoS token on ‘Your tokens on Matic Mainnet’ section.
+To withdraw funds, click on the ‘Withdraw’ link from any of the PoS token on ‘Your tokens on Polygon Mainnet’ section.

 <img src={useBaseUrl("img/wallet/Wallet-12.png")} width="100%" height="100%"/>